 Heavy weight plotting tools for ab initio calculations

-Sumo is a Python toolkit for plotting and analysis of ab initio calculation data.
+Sumo is a Python toolkit for plotting and analysing VASP calculations.
 The main features include:

 - An extensive framework for generating high-symmetry k-point paths.

-- Plotting scripts for electronic and phonon band structures, density of states, and optical absorption diagrams.
+- Plotting scripts for electronic and phonon band structures, density of states, and optical absorption.

-- Analysis scripts to calculate parabolic and non-parabolic band effective masses.
+- Analysis scripts to calculate band edge effective masses.

-Sumo is intended to be used via the command-line, however, a fully-documented python API is also provided.
-A manual, including tutorials and API documentation, is available online.
+Primarily, sumo is intended to be used via the command-line, however, a fully-documented python API is also provided.
+A full manual, including tutorials and API documentation, is available online.
 Additionally, the built-in help (-h) option for each command provides a summary of the available options.

 - sumo-kgen: For generating VASP KPOINTS files along high-symmetry k-point paths.